 Founding Director, Professor of Philosophy

-- Since he founded the program in 19XX, Dr. Colella's involvement is crucial to the program's success and character.
+- Since he founded the program over ten years ago, Dr. Colella's involvement is crucial to the program's success and character.
 Among other responsibilities, Dr. Colella handles admissions and the application process, advises current students, and teaches philosophy courses to first-year students and in summer abroad trips in Rome.

 - Dr. Colella always participates in the main events of the program; each year he gives a speech at the PPP retreat and attends the trip to Washington, DC.